JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Comparison of LSBs with Other Samples

 To explore the relationship between these two derived quantities, we plot them against each other for each object in each sample in Figure \ref{fig:SFR100_tMW} as scatter plots, where each colour represents a sample, and each dot represents the median of the posterior for an object.
 The dots are coloured by object type, consistent with the colouring in Figure \ref{fig:SEDs_SFHs}.

-All samples tend to lie on the same curve, though it is unclear as to why.
-The HSBs have higher $\rm SFR_{100}$ than the LSB samples on average, which is supported by Figure \ref{fig:SEDs_SFHs}.
-Both groups of LSBs have similar estimates of $\rm SFR_{100}$, but the lower redshift LSBs tend to extend to older mass-weighted ages than the $z > 0.4$ LSBs.
-This is also supported by Figure \ref{fig:SEDs_SFHs}, which shows the low redshift LSBs having much lower star formation rate than the $z > 0.4$ LSBs.
+There is not a clear difference between the $0.4 < z < 0.8$ LSBs and HSBs in terms of recent star formation (SFR$_{100}$), while the $z < 0.4$ LSBs seem to have less recent star formation than the $0.4 < z < 0.8$ LSBs.
+The lower redshift LSBs tend to extend to older mass-weighted ages than the $z > 0.4$ LSBs.
+This is supported by Figure \ref{fig:SEDs_SFHs}, which shows the low redshift LSBs having much lower star formation rate than the $0.4 < z < 0.8$ LSBs.
 The HSB sample does not extend past mass-weighted ages of 6 Gyr.

 Figure \ref{fig:SFR100_tMW} implies that HSBs exhibit a range of mass-weighted ages between roughly 0 and 6 Gyr.
 High-redshift LSBs exhibit a similar range between 0 and 6 Gyr, while their lower redshift counterparts exhibit a range between 1 and 9 Gyr.
 Thus, the higher-redshift LSBs exhibit a much wider range in mass-weighted ages when compared to HSBs and some of the lower redshift LSBs exhibit larger mass-weighted ages than the higher-redshift LSBs.